 - 1External validation: Third-party auditors can see agent decision logs (without access to raw customer data) and validate ROI claims independently.

-None of the major platforms offer this yet.
-Salesforce, HubSpot, and Netcore are shipping agentic features that optimize metrics you can't independently verify.
 The parallel to audit trail collapse in AI agent systems is stark: agents operate, changes happen, nobody can explain why.

 The Sparksbox Angle